 Kim Jee-woon’s ‘The Last Stand’

-This January, director Kim Jee-woon released the rated R action movie, The Last Stand, starring Arnold Schwarzenegger (who hadn’t starred in a leading role for almost a decade).
+This January, director Kim Jee-woon released the R-rated action movie, The Last Stand, starring Arnold Schwarzenegger (who hadn’t starred in a leading role for almost a decade).
 The critical response to the film was mixed (it currently sits at a “rotten” rating of 59%, just one percentage point from being considered “fresh,” on film review aggregator site Rotten Tomatoes) and it was a flat-out bomb commercially.
-According to the website Boxofficemojo, The Last Stand yielded a disappointing $12 million in the United States, and with a production budget of around $45 million it was considered a colossal failure considering this film was expected to usher in a new era of Schwarzenegger films.
+According to the website Boxofficemojo, The Last Stand yielded a disappointing $12 million in the United States.
+With a production budget of around $45 million, it was considered a colossal failure considering it was expected to usher in a new era of Schwarzenegger films.